ctds-usyd/library-webscraping/_episodes/04-lxml.md

 We added:

 * a loop over each row, being a `<tr>` element;
-* the `inner_text` helper function, which gets all the text inside an element, even if it's inside a descendant element;
 * some code at the end to test if our scraper-in-progress is working.

 > ## Limit the number of URLs to scrape through while debugging